Mother of Abe killing suspect is Unification Church member, church says | Law-Order

 Tomihiro Tanaka, president of the Japanese branch of the Family Federation for World Peace and Unification, known as the Unification Church, told reporters in Tokyo that Yamagami's mother was a church member.
 Tanaka declined to comment on her donations, citing the ongoing police investigation.

-Neither Abe nor the man arrested for his shooting as a member of the church, Tanaka said.
+Neither Abe nor the man arrested for his shooting was members of the church, Tanaka said.
 Nor was Abe an adviser to the church, Tanaka said, adding that it would cooperate with police on the investigation if asked to do so.
 Reuters was not able to contact Yamagami's mother and could not determine whether she belonged to any other religious organizations.

 The Unification Church was founded in South Korea in 1954 by Sun Myung Moon, a self-declared messiah, and strident anti-communist.
 It has gained global media attention for its mass weddings where it marries thousands of couples at a time.
 The church's affiliates include daily newspapers in South Korea, Japan, and the United States.
 Moon ran a business empire and founded the conservative Washington Times newspaper.